brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 One day we took local buses to hike Santa Ana Volcano.
 The top is spectacular, with a bright colour that's become a symbol for the country.
 A man selling chocolate coated frozen bananas got a lot of business in the heat.
 After that we went to Lake Coatepeque with people from the hostel, for an evening of drinks and [lake jumping](https://youtube.com/shorts/GCElRW1RCPM?is=cLR5gXOG33tQ5y7F).
 Getting around is crazy cheap here, with a thirty minute Uber costing $1.

 Another day we did the Seven Waterfalls Hike in Juayúa.
 This involved going offroad in 4x4's, to where we'd walk and swim our way through natural pools, float through caves, and climb up several [20m waterfalls](https://youtube.com/shorts/7tk6FBZlY1o?is=GkyHNuMxYYjDm-l-).
 We had a lot of fun this day, and also saw the largest spiders of our lives!
-Back in Santa Ana we climbed the cathedral for a final panorama view, then boarded a bus to head onwards.
+Back in Santa Ana we climbed the cathedral for a final panorama view, ate a few more papusas, and boarded a bus to continue south.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca13.jpeg">